mcwimm/rbb_ZoneOfInfluence/README.md

 ## 15. A manual and/or tutorial, in particular for more complex  RBBs

-None available. :question:
+None available.

 ## 16. Relationship to other RBBs

 The Field-Of-Neighbourhood (FON), which describes competition or facilitation among neighbouring plants, is an extension of the Zone-of-Influence (ZOI).

 ## 17. References

 [^Weiner2021]: Weiner J, Stoll P, Muller-Landau H, Jasentuliyana A (2021): The Effects of Density, Spatial Pattern, and Competitive Symmetry on Size Variation in Simulated Plant Populations
-[^Berger2007]: Berger, Hildebrandt 2007 :question: Berger, U. & Hildenbrandt, H. (2000): A new approach to spatially explicit modelling of forest dynamics: spacing, ageing and neighbourhood competition of mangrove trees.
-Ecological Modelling, 132, 287-302.
-[^Berger2008]: Berger 2008 :question: Berger, U., Piou, C., Schiffers, K., Grimm, V. (2008): Competition among plants: Concepts, individual-based modelling approaches, and a proposal for a future research strategy.
+[^Berger2008]: Berger U, Piou C, Schiffers K, Grimm V (2008): Competition among plants: Concepts, individual-based modelling approaches, and a proposal for a future research strategy.
 Perspectives in Plant Ecology, Evolution and Systematics.
 9: 121-135
-[^Pretzsch2009]: Pretzsch 2009 :question: Buch Forest Dynamics, Growth and Yield
+[^Pretzsch2009]: Pretzsch (2009): Forest Dynamics, Growth and Yield - From Measurement to Model.
+Springer Berlin (Verlag).
-[^Czaran1998]: Czárán (1998) :question: Czárán, Tamás.
-Spatiotemporal models of population and community dynamics.
+[^Czaran1998]: Czárán T (1998): Spatiotemporal models of population and community dynamics.
 Vol. 21.
 Springer Science & Business Media, 1998.
 [^Piou2007]: Piou C, Berger U, Hildenbrandt H, Grimm V, Diele K, D’Lima C (2007): Simulating cryptic movements of a mangrove crab: recovery phenomena after small scale fishery.
 Ecological Modelling.
 205: 110-122
 [^Lin2012]: Lin Y, Berger U, Grimm V, Ji Q-R (2012): Differences between symmetric and asymmetric facilitation matter: exploring the interplay between modes of positive and negative plant interactions.
 Journal of Ecology.